subnero1/website-staging/products/wnc-l12lso4.md

 ## Key Features

+- More than 10 km communication range in tropical waters\*.
 - Up to 8 kbps data rate\*.
-- More than 10 km communication range in tropical waters.
 - Ranging functionality with 0.1 m precision.
 - Doppler resilience of ±4 knots or better.
 - Support for coherent and incoherent communication schemes.